-In 2016, our real players partners on socialmedia included social media including Lizzie Velasquez, Forever in Your Mind, Sunny Mabry, Ethan Embry, Julie Foudy, Rebecca Zamolo, Jen Widerstorm, USC Trojans, Andrew McCutchen, Detroit Lions, Wiz Khalifa, and Amir and Amari’s O’Neil.
-Check out Playworks’ video featuring Amari and Amir O’Neil.
+In 2016, our real players partners on social media included Lizzie Velasquez, Forever in Your Mind, Sunny Mabry, Ethan Embry, Julie Foudy, Rebecca Zamolo, Jen Widerstorm, USC Trojans, Andrew McCutchen, Detroit Lions, Wiz Khalifa, and Amir and Amari’s O’Neil.